variantstudios/greeleydowntown.com/pages/more/announcements/index.md

 [**Points West Bank**](https://www.facebook.com/PointsWestBank/){: target="_blank"} - Encouraging customers to utilize drive-thrus as a method of social distancing.
 Through April 1st, bank lobbies are open by appointment only.
 As the downtown bank does not have a drive-thru, they have temporarily moved those employees and operations to the bank at 6801 West 20th Street.&nbsp; They can still meet customers downtown, as needed, if you call 970-330-1200.&nbsp;

+[**Sassy Bagz**](https://www.facebook.com/SassyBagzGreeley/){: target="_blank"} - Open but will monitor and adjust as needed.
+You can also watch their Facebook page for live videos of things in the store for you to order.
+You can message them and they will have it ready when you stop by.
+You can also visit the website at&nbsp;[www.shopsassybagz.com](www.shopsassybagz.com){: target="_blank"}&nbsp;and I’ll ship it to you (free shipping).

 [**Tower 56 Distilling**](https://www.facebook.com/Tower56/){: target="_blank"} - Buy bottles and merchandise from the Tasting Room Monday-Friday 11am-1pm & 4-6pm and Saturday 11am-1pm, buy bottles from their liquor store partners, get bottles delivered to your house through their partnership with Coral Bay, and find out soon how to get gift cards on-line.

 [**The Box**](https://www.facebook.com/theboxgreeley/){: target="_blank"} - Closed for 30 days starting March 17th.